 Distance running and dogs

 First things first, not all dogs are cut out for distance running, and not everyone agrees dogs should even go running at all.
-There are also people who believe I should not be running with my weimaraner until he’s 18 months old.
+There were also people who believed I should not be running with my weimaraner until he was 18 months old.
 Heck, some people lost their goddamn minds when I took my puppy walking.
 See my post: How far can I walk my puppy?

 So, what it comes down to is knowing yourself and knowing your dog.
 Consult with your dog’s vet and breeder, and then ultimately you have to make the best choice.